 Makes 2 crusts, or one top and one bottom crust.

-Place the flour, gum, baking powder and sugar in a stand mixer or food processor.
+Place the dry ingredients in a stand mixer or food processor: flour; gum; baking powder; sugar (if using).
 Pulse or mix on slow speed to blend ingredients.
 Add in oil or vegan butter and pulse/mix on slow speed to incorporate.
-Add vanilla and ice water, a couple of tablespoons at a time to make a dough.
+Next, add in the remaining wet ingredients: date paste (if using), vanilla and water, a couple of tablespoons at a time to make a dough.
 Remove the wet dough and place in a bowl.

 Knead the dough to smooth it out and then wrap it in wax paper.
 Let chill in the refrigerator at least 30 minutes.